pypeit/PypeIt/doc/input_files.rst

         spectrograph = shane_kast_blue
     [calibrations]
         [[slitedges]]
             edge_thresh = 100

 The formatting is dict-like, with each level of the dict set by the key in ``[]`` and the eventual key/item pair marked by assignment.
+Note that the indentation is **not** strictly required, but the number of square brackets indicating the dictionary hierarchy **is** required.
+That is, in the example above, ``slitedges`` is a sub-dictionary within ``calibrations`` as indicated by the double brackets.

 .. _input-files-setup-block: